-- Notes from Labor Management and Safety and Health Meetings; - Arbitration Awards and National Level, Step 4 Decisions; - APWU Website for updated information, and - Local Precedents and Past Practices.
+- Notes from Labor Management and Safety and Health Meetings. - Arbitration Awards and National Level, Step 4 Decisions. - APWU Website for updated information. - Local Precedents and Past Practices.

 Special Note: The steward should ensure that he/she has a signed PS Form 7020, PS Form 1260, and/or clocked out on the appropriate clock ring for Union representation.
-A copy of both forms are included on the following two pages.
+The forms can be found on the pages below.

 eave Unit -

 Arrive - -

-eave --- )
+eave )

 Return to Unit

 ☐ St eward's Duty Time ☐ Meeting Time ☐ Other Time

 eason for Absence